defold/doc/docs/en/manuals/facebook.md

 ## Android

-For Android you need to specify *Google Play Package Name*, which is the game's *package* identifier specified in *game.project*.
+For Android you need to specify a *Google Play Package Name*, which is the game's *package* identifier specified in *game.project*.
 You should also generate hashes of the certificate(s) you use and enter them into the *Key Hashes* field.
 You can generate a hash from a *certificate.pem* with openssl:

 ```sh
 $ cat certificate.pem | openssl x509 -outform der | openssl sha1 -binary | openssl base64
 ```

-(See [Creating certificates and keys](/manuals/android/#_creating_certificates_and_keys) in the Android manual for details how to create your own signing files)
+(See [Creating certificates and keys](/manuals/android/#_creating_certificates_and_keys) in the Android manual for details on how to create your own signing files.)

 ![Android settings](images/facebook/settings_android.png)